 The main disadvantages are the cost of the equipment needed, the cost of installing it, and the load taken by the voltage reduction equipment when on no load.
 If the standby consumption is too high this would cancel out the benefits.

 The VPhase product is designed for domestic use, and is expected to be fitted only on those electrical circuits where a lower voltage provides savings.
 Fitting will require the services of an electrician, and possibly an extra fusebox.
 The suppliers claim it consumes only about 6 watts in standby and can reduce total electricity consumption by about 15%.
-The Initiative has not tested this device, but is in contact with someone trying the VPhase.
+The Initiative has not tested this device.

 Energy saving transformers can be appropriate in industrial and commercial environments